If you want to be emotionally stronger, you need an emotional workout.

 In order to deeply listen to your emotions, you need to be able to control your attention.

-Otherwise, as you try to focus, you will find your mind constantly thinking about what to make for dinner or reviewing random Harry Potter scenes in loop.
+Otherwise, as you try to focus, you will find your mind constantly thinking about what to make for dinner or reviewing random Harry Potter scenes in a loop.

 A great way to cultivate stable attention is through meditation.